 - treatment costs, and

-- all other financial costs and losses
+- all other financial costs and losses including loss of earnings.

-Compensation calculators take into account the nature and severity of the injury and then refer to the Judicial College Guidelines* table to give an upper and lower estimate of the likely compensation award if the claim is successful.
+Compensation calculators take into account the nature and severity of the injury and then refer to the Judicial College Guidelines to give an upper and lower estimate of the likely compensation award if the claim is successful.

 Online calculators have been available on personal injury solicitors websites for a number of years.
 However, many of these rely on out-of-date data and do not consider recent changes to the law.